Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Simulations and Empirical Evaluation

 \subsection{Numerical Experiment Framework}

-For each dataset, we fit a joint model and a layered model to the full multi-modal data.
-We also fit a single BNN of the form in \eqref{eqn:neural-net-start}-\eqref{eqn:neural-net-end} on just the main modality data with the goal of benchmarking our multi-modal surrogates against the most similar uni-modal BNN surrogate available.
+For each dataset, we fit a joint model (Joint; Section \ref{sec:model-joint}) and a layered model (Layered; Section \ref{sec:model-layered}) to the full multi-modal data.
+We also fit a single BNN of the form in \eqref{eqn:neural-net-start}-\eqref{eqn:neural-net-end} on just the main modality data (Single).
+Comparing each model to the Single BNN allows for benchmarking our multi-modal surrogates against the most similar uni-modal BNN surrogate available.
 Each model was fit 20 times using different initial seeds to account for the stochastic nature of the estimation procedure.
+When constructing the training data for the joint model, we assumed the target variable defined in \eqref{eqn:augmented-response-variable}, $\bm{y}'$, had missing values wherever the auxiliary modalities were observed but the main modality was not.
+These missing values were handled as described in \ref{sec:estimation-missing-data}.
 Each neural network comprising the models had two hidden layers of 256 nodes each.
 We qualitatively saw negligible change in performance for deeper or wider networks, thus, selected 2 layers of 256 nodes as the architecture for these experiments.
 Each model was randomly initialized and trained until there was no statistically significant slope in the loss function over each epoch.
 After training, we drew 500 samples of the parameters from the trained variational posterior to use to evaluate the model's predictive performance.

 Several metrics are computed on the predictions from these models to quantitatively assess their performance.
 For each dataset and fitted model, we calculated the prediction bias and standardized error for in-sample datapoints (Sample), out-of-sample test datapoints inside the convex hull of the main modality training data (In Hull), and out-of-sample test datapoints outside the convex hull (Out of Hull).
 The performance at test datapoints inside the convex hull of the training data measures the models' ability to interpolate.
 This performance is relevant in downstream tasks such as BO, where surrogate models are often trained on an initial experimental design that covers the area of the input space where the optimal point is expected to be found.
 The performance at test datapoints outside of the convex hull of the training data, measures the models' ability to extrapolate.
 This performance is relevant when auxiliary data is available for a wider portion of the domain than main modality data, which happens when the main quantity of interest is more expensive to collect or simulate.